 Appendicitis’ patients often experience digestive problems.
 Thus, one of the symptoms of appendix problems that alert your doctor is vomiting together with abdominal pain.
 Sometimes you may feel like you are sick although you don’t have the complete symptoms.
 Still, you may have nausea feelings that will keep you off the food which makes you become weak.

 You may also experience other digestive upsets such as diarrhea and constipation.
 You may even have issues in passing gas which should alert you there might be an obstruction within your bowels.
-In case of children, you need to look signs that are digestive.
+In the case of children, you need to look at signs that are digestive.
 This is because your child cannot be able to share their physical symptoms with you.
 You may note that his abdomen is swollen either due to the trapped gas or stool which might result in a growing pain.

 Complete loss of appetite

 When you have digestive upsets and pain, food is the last thing you can think about.
 This is due to the development of nausea that is fear of vomiting that is common before you develop pain in the abdomen.
 Sometime you may also keep off drinks although your body needs both food and water.